Divorce

 One spouse (the petitioner) files the proper divorce papers and has copies sent to the other spouse (the respondent).
 If the respondent disagrees with anything on the divorce papers, he/she can contest the divorce, resulting in a series of court hearings (contested divorce).
 In contrast, if the respondent can agree with everything and sign the papers (uncontested divorce).

 No matter how complex or simple your divorce may appear, having a family law attorney on your side can through every stage of the process can help you get the best possible settlement.
 We are ready to protect your rights and best interests inside and outside the courtroom.
+Speak with a qualified McKinney divorce attorney at Willingham Law Firm, PC..

-Contact us today at (214) 499-9647 to learn how we can help you start a new chapter in life.
+Contact us at (214) 499-9647 to learn how we our divorce lawyers in McKinney can help you start a new chapter in life.

 EVERY CASE DESERVES CARE & ATTENTION